Heat maps are a great tool for visualizing complex statistical data.

 6. SugarRae Adjusts the Content Mix

-She found that visitors were trying to click on non-clickable images and figured out which ads were working best so she could optimize the mix for more clicks and revenue.
+She found that visitors were trying to click on non-clickable images and also figured out which ads were working best so she could optimize the mix for more clicks and revenue.

 7. Harry Fay Jewellery Boutique Plugs a Profit Leak

-Harry Fay Jewellery Boutique identified several areas that were driving visitors away and affecting profits, including:
+Harry Fay Jewellery Boutique identified several areas that were driving visitors away and affecting profits, including

 - failing cookies notifications

-- sending visitors to social pages
+- Losing visitors to social pages

 - unanswered customer questions in the ordering process